What Else Can Kids Read? 8 Reading Ideas Beyond Chapter Books

 Think beyond chapter books when asking your kids to read.
-Chapter books are just one of many reading options.
-Here are seven more reading ideas to entice your kids into more reading.
+Chapter books are just one of the many reading options.
+Here are eight more reading ideas to entice your kids into more and more reading.

 I’ve stopped all my magazine subscriptions just in time for my kids to ramp up.
-They get and love: American Girl, Discovery Girls, Focus on the Family’s Clubhouse.
+They love American Girl, Discovery Girls, Focus on the Family’s Clubhouse.
 One of their favorite things in magazines is to take the (totally ridiculous) quizzes.
 Reading is reading!

-When we saw “Wicked” this summer, I bought the huge tome which accompanied the musical.
-It’s already provided hours of reading engagement.
+When we saw the musical “Wicked” this summer, I bought the huge tome all about the production and the story.
+It’s already provided hours of reading engagement for my daughter.